 As waterfowl species continue their spring migration, anecdotes like Kottsick’s are cropping up across the Central Flyway.
 Highly Pathogenic Avian Influenza (commonly called “bird flu” or “avian flu”) has made headlines this year as it wreaks havoc on domestic poultry, but it’s also killing a substantial number of wild birds.
 Bird flu, which spreads through nasal secretions, saliva, and feces, is common in waterfowl, but it doesn’t usually result in notable mass die-offs of wild ducks and geese.
 This year seems different.

 Based on anecdotes and reports from the spring migration, it’s likely that this year’s strain of bird flu is deadlier for wild birds than it has been in previous years.
 These reports have hunters concerned and wildlife managers hustling to establish surveillance efforts.
 The Centers for Disease Control and Prevention has set up a bird flu tracking page, but it’s clearly not capturing the bird deaths that hunters are seeing in the field.
-For example, the CDC tracker shows that there have been 593 detections in wild birds, but in McPherson County, South Dakota, where Kottsick and his buddies cleaned up 462 dead waterfowl, there have been zero recorded entries.
+For example, the CDC tracker shows that there have been only 4,238 detections in wild birds, but in McPherson County, South Dakota, Kottsick and his buddies cleaned up 462 dead waterfowl in just that one weekend.
+A report from Arkansas said officials there found more than 1,500 dead waterfowl in just the last few weeks.
 The discrepancy is likely because hunters don’t report all the cases they find and because surveillance and reporting efforts are still being organized.

 “This one feels a little different,” says Mike Brasher, a waterfowl scientist for Ducks Unlimited.
 “It feels like there’re higher mortality rates among wild birds, but I don’t know if we have the data to really back that up yet … We have to wait to see the data before we [talk about infection rates and mortality rates].”